 This is a critical review of past studies related to the research questions or objectives or hypotheses set out in Chapter 1.
 The structure of this chapter depends on the scope of the review being undertaken.
-A typical structure includes:
+There can be more than one literature review chapters.